Sending Cards and Letters: Our Best Advice and Ideas

 Inspired?
 Create and share by tagging @HallmarkStores.

-When you write someone a letter, you’re literally sending happiness into the world.
+Basically, when you send someone a card or letter, you’re literally sending happiness into the world.

-- Brush up on how to address an envelope—plus etiquette rules.
+- Brush up on the basics.
+If you don’t already know, here’s how to address an envelope—plus etiquette rules.

 How to write a heartfelt personal note